gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/v1_vs_v2.md

 ---
-title: What changed in v2?
+title: What Changed in Gefyra 2?
 sidebar_position: 9
 ---